mborgerson/fatx/README.md

 Tips
 ----
-### Mounting a QCOW2 Image
+### Mounting a qcow Image
-If you have a qcow image, you can mount the qcow image as a network block device before mounting a partition on the device:
+If your disk image is a [qcow](https://en.wikipedia.org/wiki/Qcow) image, you can mount it as a network block device before mounting a partition on the
+device:

     $ sudo apt-get install qemu-utils
     $ sudo modprobe nbd max_part=8
     $ sudo qemu-nbd --connect=/dev/nbd0 /path/to/your/image.qcow2
     $ sudo chmod a+rwx /dev/nbd0

-Unfortunately, on OS X, there is not a way to mount a qcow image like this.
+Unfortunately, on OS X, there is not a way to mount a qcow image like this (AFAIK).
 I recommend converting the qcow image to a raw disk image.

     $ qemu-img convert /path/to/image.qcow /path/to/output.raw